CentroEPiaggio/adaptive_grasp_controller/README.md

 ### Installing

-To install everything just cd to the package folder and run the bash script `install_adaptive.sh` as follows:
+First of all, your should have correctly sourced your ROS environment and the `setup.bash` of your workspace.
+Make also sure that you have no symlink to the workspace.
+To install everything clone this package into the `src` of your catkin workspace folder and just cd to the package folder and run the bash script `install_adaptive.sh` as follows:

 ```
-cd scripts
+cd adaptive_grasp_controller/scripts
 chmod +x install_adaptive.sh
-sudo ./install_adaptive.sh
+./install_adaptive.sh
 ```

 This script will check for the needed conditions and for missing packages and proceed to clone, switch to the correct branches and make all necessary repos.
 If any missing packages are found during the installation, please install them and re-run the script.

+**Troubleshooting:**
-If any error related to `TransmissionSharedPtr` appears while compiling `gazebo_ros_soft_hand`, please checkout to the `qb_interface_devel` branch of the package `pisa-iit-soft-hand`.
+- if any error related to `TransmissionSharedPtr` appears while compiling `gazebo_ros_soft_hand`, please checkout to the `qb_interface_devel` branch of the package `pisa-iit-soft-hand`
+- if `Import Error` for any `.srv` module is found, please delete the `devel` and the `build` folders or at least the relevant folders inside them and re-run the script `install_adaptive.sh`
+- if `catkin_make command not found` error is encountered, repeat the above stated step

 ### Some preliminary notes